J0HnNyT/ListViewWithTextAreaCellFactory/README.md

 # ListViewWithTextAreaCellFactory
-Correctly workking ListView with TextArea implementing a cellFactory
+Correctly working ListView with TextArea implementing a cellFactory